zakrot/wp-slimstat/readme.txt

 Both Jetpack and GA use Javascript to track visitors.
 All the other pageviews are ignored, because search engines and other crawlers don't execute that client-side code.

 WP SlimStat, on the other side, has a server-based tracking engine, which can capture *all* of your visitors, both 'humans' and 'bots'.
 That's the main reason why you may see more (some times much more) traffic recorded by WP SlimStat.

+= I noticed that the file `view.css` contains numerous base64 encoded strings, which I find kind of alarming.
+Is this normal? =
+I'm particularly serious when it comes to data integrity and safety, and I always try to put the best of my knowledge to make sure WP SlimStat is secure and doesn't carry any vulnerability.
+What you found in the CSS is a common technique used by experienced web developers to optimize site performances by 'embedding' small images (mainly icons) directly into the CSS, thus avoiding extra requests to the server to download all the media elements referenced by the page.
+You can get more information about this technique on [Wikipedia](http://en.wikipedia.org/wiki/Data_URI_scheme).

+= How can I change the colors associated to color-coded pageviews (known user, known visitors, search engines, etc)? = Go to Settings > SlimStat > View tab and paste your custom CSS into the corresponding field.
+Use the following code as a reference:

+`.postbox p.is-search-engine,
+.legend span.is-search-engine{background-color:#C1E751;color:#444}

+.postbox p.is-direct,
+.legend span.is-direct{background-color:#D0E0EB;color:#111}

+.postbox p.is-known-user,
+.legend span.is-known-user{background-color:#F1CF90}

+.postbox p.is-known-visitor,
+.legend span.is-known-visitor{background-color:#EFFD8C}

+.postbox p.is-spam,
+.legend span.is-spam{background-color:#AAB3AB;color:#222}`

 = Can I track clicks and other events happening on the page? = Yes, you can.
 This plugin includes a Javascript handler that can be attached to any event: click, mouseover, focus, keypress, etc. Here's the syntax: